qmk/qmk_firmware/keyboards/program_yoink/staggered/keymaps/split_bar/readme.md

-# The default keymap for program_yoink
+# The split space bar keymap for the Program Yoink!
+Staggered